Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 2. AI, Social Media, and Other Tech Risks Change the Game

-Manufactured deepfake videos and photos or recordings taken out of context are a teacher’s worst nightmare.
-Ferreting out faked evidence takes time – and the effects of a lawsuit or investigation can be devastating in the short term, even if you’re eventually cleared of wrongdoing.
+Manufactured deepfake videos and photos (or recordings) taken out of context are a teacher’s worst nightmare.
+Ferreting out faked evidence takes time, and the effects of a lawsuit or investigation can be devastating in the short term, even if you’re eventually cleared of wrongdoing.

 Schools’ Deep Fake Problem